beyond-code-github/LinqToQuerystring/README.md

         Get["/"] =
             _ => this.moviesService.Get().LinqToQuerystring((IDictionary<string, object>)this.Context.Request.Query)
     }

-## Key Release Notes
+##Key Release Notes

+**_v0.6.4** - Entity Framework and Web API libraries now support .net framework 4.0 Nullable types are now supported, along with the OData null keyword.

+***

+**_v0.6.3_** - $expand support is now available when directly interfacing with Linq to Entities queries.

+***

-As of v0.5.5 the core library now targets .net 3.5 and above.
+**_v0.5.5__* the core library now targets .net 3.5 and above.
 Beware however that support prior to 4.5 is largely untested in a real-world scenario... if you use it in this version please let me know how it goes.

 Check out the demo site here: http://linqtoquerystring.azurewebsites.net/